ropensci/software-review/.github/ISSUE_TEMPLATE/B-submit-a-presubmission-inquiry.md

 ---

 <!---
-Below, please enter values for (1) submitting author GitHub handle (replacing "@github_handle@); and (2) Repository URL (replacing "https://repourl").
+Below, please enter values for (1) submitting author GitHub handle (replacing "@github_handle"); and (2) Repository URL (replacing "https://repourl").
 Values for additional package authors may also be specified, replacing "@github_handle1", "@github_handle2" - delete these if not needed.
 DO NOT DELETE HTML SYMBOLS (everything between "<!" and ">").
 Replace only "@github_handle" and "https://repourl".
 This comment may be deleted once it has been read and understood.
 --->

 Submitting Author Name: Name